-CDSC as a percentage of Not A goat Value At Bodomation
+CDSC as a percentage of Net Asset Value At Redemption

-Redemption During: Net Asset Value At Redemption
+Redemption During:

 1st Year following Purchase 4%

-e

 2nd Year following Purchase 3%

 3rd Year following Purchase 2%

 4th Year following Purchase 1%

 5th Year following Purchase None

 Amounts assessed as a CDSC are paid to the Principal Distributor, or any other party that the Company may appoint from time to time, to defray distribution costs incurred by the Principal Distributor or that other party.
 The CDSC may be waived in whole or in part by the Principal Distributor and/or that other party at its discretion, either for individual investors or for particular groups of investors.